 Ans:

-A naturally aspirated engine relies on atmospheric pressure to draw air into the combustion chamber.
-In contrast, a supercharged engine uses a mechanically driven compressor (supercharger) to force more air into the combustion chamber, resulting in higher air density and increased power output.
+A naturally aspirated engine relies on atmospheric pressure on the combustion chamber’s air intake, relying on the engine’s intake stroke.
+In contrast, a supercharged engine uses a mechanically driven compressor, a supercharger, to force additional air into the combustion chamber.
+This process increases the air density, allowing more oxygen to enter the chamber.
+The higher air density results in improved combustion efficiency and increased power output.

 37. What is the function of the PCV (Positive Crankcase Ventilation) system in an IC engine?